BlockstreamResearch/bip-frost-dkg/README.md

-To determine a suspected participant, the raising participant may choose to run the optional investigation procedure of the protocol, which requires obtaining an investigation message by the coordinator.
+To determine a suspected participant, the raising participant may choose to run the optional investigation procedure of the protocol, which requires obtaining an investigation message from the coordinator.
 See the `participant_investigate` function for details.

 This is only raised for specific faulty behavior by another participant